Dear Friends,

 The six categories of salaried workers exempt from overtime provisions are:

-(6) Outside Sales Employees, who must work away from an employer's place of business.
-Some of the 2004 exemption tests depend on being paid a weekly salary of greater than $455, even though no hourly minimum wage is required or maximum number of hours worked is established.
+6. Outside Sales Employees, who must work away from an employer's place of business.
+Some of the 2004 exemption tests depend on being paid a weekly salary of greater than $455, even though no hourly minimum wage is required or the maximum number of hours worked is established.

 Employee benefits and (especially in British English) benefits in kind (also called fringe benefits, perquisites, or perks) are various non-wage compensations provided to employees in addition to their normal wages or salaries.

-Now if we take Industry, Region, National and Market consideration for demand and supply of skills there is not proper mechanism to establish scientifically what should be the job price because no industry practice Job Evaluation process and have mechanism to justify and periodic review or market survey.
+Now, if we take Industry, Region, National, and Market consideration for demand and supply of skills, there is no proper mechanism to establish scientifically what should be the job price because no industry practices Job Evaluation process and have a mechanism to justify and periodic review or market survey.

-There is no national statistics to price the job values and skills.
+There are no national statistics to price the job values and skills.

-You are suggesting economic indicators to assess salary and relative increment based on inflation or current economic trends to set trend for increment.
-But thats totally judgemental approach.
+You are suggesting economic indicators to assess salary and relative increment based on inflation or current economic trends to set a trend for increment.
+But that's a totally judgmental approach.

 Sawant